Unlocking 25% More Conversions with In-App eVoucher Redemptions

 I defined filters for Miles range, brand, category, and denomination.
 Filters are interdependent: selecting an option in one dynamically updates the others to avoid dead ends.
 Disabled options remain visible with a count of "0", and enabled options are prioritized and sorted alphabetically.

-I used AI (Co-pilot) to help flush out edge cases — including empty states, dynamic filter dependencies, and what happens when valid options scroll out of view.
+I used AI (Co-pilot) to help flush out edge cases including empty states and dynamic filter logic.
 This accelerated the design process and helped me catch scenarios I might have otherwise missed.

 Interaction model documentation showing filter logic and edge cases